hsmoon121/3d-target-inference/README.md

 - ### [Paper (Open access)](https://dl.acm.org/doi/10.1145/3613904.3642131)
 - ### [Presentation video (YouTube link)](https://youtu.be/AIL9BGkmlXA?si=sElVnOeKDMSfxG9L)

-## Code & Dataset release status
+## Datasets & Code Release Overview

-Currently, we provide:
+- Datasets
-- Datasets from user studies
+  - We provide datasets from user studies conducted on raycasting selection trials.
+The datasets are as follows:
   - [data/study_1](https://github.com/hsmoon121/amortized-inference-hci/blob/main/data/study_1) - Raycasting selection trials (N=20)
   - [data/study_3a](https://github.com/hsmoon121/amortized-inference-hci/blob/main/data/study_3a) - Raycasting selection trials (Wide target grid) with assistance (N=12)
   - [data/study_3b](https://github.com/hsmoon121/amortized-inference-hci/blob/main/data/study_3b) - Raycasting selection trials (Dense target grid) with assistance (N=20)
 - Key results (Figures) replication
-  - [plots/](https://github.com/hsmoon121/amortized-inference-hci/blob/main/plots) - Replication of our key results in the paper
+  - We provide scripts to replicate the key results presented in our paper.
+The replication plots can be found in the [plots/](https://github.com/hsmoon121/amortized-inference-hci/blob/main/plots) directory.
+- Code for inference model
+  - The code for training the inference model is available in this repository.
-- Code for training simulator & inference model
+- Code for simulator model
-- More tutorial code (to be appear)
+  - We are currently refactoring the code for the simulator model.
+The refactored code will be available soon.
+- Tutorials
+  - We are also working on adding more tutorial code to help users understand and utilize our models and datasets.

-## Acknowledgement
+## Acknowledgements

 The biomechanical agent training part of this code utilizes the previous code from Ikkala et al. (UIST'22:
 Breathing Life Into Biomechanical User Models).

 For more details and citation, please refer to the respective repository: https://github.com/aikkala/user-in-the-box

 ## Citation